Ibaslogic/todos-app-hooks-starter/README.md

 ## Easy React JS for Beginners Ebook (Todos App React Hooks Starter)

-To follow the React Hoooks chapter
+To follow the React Hooks chapter

 ### Clone this project